The Last Airbender (film): Crew responses

-Dev Patel expressed regret and dislike for his role and his experience with the film.
-At a 2016 actor's roundtable with The Hollywood Reporter while promoting his film Lion during Oscar contender season, Patel said, "I don't know what I would like to play, but I know what I'm afraid of playing: those big studio movies.
+When Aasif Mandvi was asked about the film during a 2015 Q&A on Reddit, he said Airbender was one the most awesome experiences I have ever had making a movie.
+I'm very glad i got to play that role and got to work with those people.
+No regrets!
+I think the film received an unfair level of criticism and that was partly because of a negative attitude and a thirst for blood towards M. Night.
+I'm not saying it was the greatest movie in the world but it somehow got singled out more than it deserved.In a 2020 interview with Bustle, Giancarlo Volpe, who was a director on the original animated series, saidI thought the set design was great.
+I also think that CG Appa and Momo look great.
+If you squinted, it looked like the show.
+But where they sort of went wrong was that the characters and casting weren't really right.
+I thought that was unfortunate.
+I've said this multiple times: if there was ever any doubt that Avatar took place in sort of a mythical Asia or mythical China... it absolutely did.
+Don't let anyone tell you differently.
+And to cast it differently was an odd choice.
+I also think that they were trying to squeeze in 20 episodes [of plot] in a two-hour block, and what they really needed to do was simplify the story, which is hard to do.
+The fans can always watch the show again if they miss a particular story.
+They didn't have to squeeze everything into a two-hour movie, in my opinion.Dev Patel expressed regret and dislike for his role and his experience with the film.
+At a 2016 actor's roundtable with The Hollywood Reporter while promoting his film Lion during Oscar contender season, Patel said, I don't know what I would like to play, but I know what I'm afraid of playing: those big studio movies.
 After Slumdog, I did a film that was not well received at all.
-The budget of Slumdog was like the budget of the craft services of this movie."
-He added, “I completely felt overwhelmed by the experience.
+The budget of Slumdog was like the budget of the craft services of this movie. [...]
+I completely felt overwhelmed by the experience.
 I felt like I wasn't being heard.
-That was really scary for me, and that's really when I learned the power of no, the idea of saying no. Listen to that instinct you get when you read those words for the first time."
-He described his performance as Prince Zuko as being as though he "saw a stranger on the screen that I couldn't relate to."
+That was really scary for me, and that's really when I learned the power of no, the idea of saying no. Listen to that instinct you get when you read those words for the first time.He described his performance as Prince Zuko as being as though he "saw a stranger on the screen that I couldn't relate to."

 In a question-and-answer session on Reddit with Dante Basco, the original voice of Prince Zuko, when he was asked what he thought of the Last Airbender film, he responded by saying that the show's creators, Konietzko and DiMartino, told him not to see it.